sikora-toma/sikora-toma/README.md

 Computer scientist by degree, roboticist by heart.
 Interested in robotics and artificial intelligence.
 Fascinated by dynamic, nature-inspired control systems and learning algorithms.

-I'm currently working on the control of a [drone](https://github.com/sikora-toma/drone-project) I built from scratch, autonomous driving stack for the [Duckietown project](https://github.com/duckietown/gym-duckietown) with the [PoliDuckie team](https://github.com/poliduckie), and navigation for infrastructure inspection drones with the [LARICS lab](https://github.com/larics).
+I'm currently working on the control of a [drone](https://github.com/sikora-toma/drone-project) I built from scratch, autonomous driving stack for the [Duckietown project](https://github.com/duckietown/gym-duckietown) with the [PoliDuckie team](https://github.com/poliduckie), and navigation for dynamic object inspection drones at FESB, Split.

 ### Projects
 - `drone-project`: a quadcopter built from scratch.